I was going to finish writing this article last week, but instead, I waited until the last minute before the deadline. Sound familiar?

 Distractions are another common culprit of procrastination.
 A quick check of the phone can easily turn into an hour of scrolling through social media.
 You can set yourself up for success by putting your phone in a separate room and getting rid of Slack notifications.
 Clockwise automatically syncs up your schedule with Slack, so you won’t get any notifications during a meeting or Focus Time.

 12. Reward yourself

-Focusing on reward and the positive aspects of work can help lessen the anxiety and dread about working that causes procrastination.
-Give yourself a specific reward that you can only get if you finish everything on your schedule for the day.
+Focusing on rewards and the positive aspects of work can help lessen the anxiety and dread about working that causes procrastination.
+Give yourself a specific reward you can only get if you finish everything on your schedule.
 Soon, you’ll associate work with the reward for the rest of the day.